sufiyankhanz/serif/README.md

 # Archive pages

 By default, archive pages are made available at `/archive/:year/month`, e.g., `/archive/2012/11`.
-Individual archive pages can be customised by editing the `_templates/archive_page.html` file, which is used for each month.
+Individual archive pages can be customized by editing the `_templates/archive_page.html` file, which is used for each month.

 Within the `archive_page.html` template, you have access to the variables `month`, which is a Ruby Date instance, and `posts` for the posts within that month.

-To disable archive pages, or configure the URL format, see the section on configuration.
+To disable archive pages, or configure the URL format, see the section on the configuration.

 ## Linking to archive pages